 Initial Adjustment Period

-When it comes to breaking in a set of new dentures there are typically some challenges to overcome in the beginning.
+When it comes to breaking in a set of new dentures, there are typically some challenges to overcome in the beginning.
 The sensation of wearing dentures might feel strange and a little uncomfortable until the mouth adapts and adjusts.
 They can also sometimes feel a little loose until the muscles in the mouth learn to accommodate the new apparatus and hold it in place.
-It is not uncommon to experience a little bit of discomfort or irritation at the start, but this should go away as soon as the mouth gets more acquainted and accustomed to the dentures.
+It is not uncommon to experience a little discomfort or irritation at the start, but this should go away as soon as the mouth gets more acquainted and accustomed to the dentures.

 Eating with Dentures